frangucc/thenodechronbook/connections.md

 > Origins of the internet and networks.
 Brief history then immediate transition to modern day in Gou Sokyeo's life and knowledge of networks.

+**NOTE: **refactor the raw text below and create a refined set of storyboards and script based on it.
+Once complete, move to back or appendix.

 ARPANET adopted TCP/IP on January 1, 1983, and from there researchers began to assemble the “network of networks” that became the modern Internet.
 The online world then took on a more recognizable form in 1990, when computer scientist Tim Berners-Lee invented the World Wide Web.

 ![](http://worldwebforum.ch/download/attachments/12703568/03_13.jpg?version=1&modificationDate=1463641226643&api=v2)